epilimic/ProMod/README.txt

 - Tank grace period reduced from 25 to 20.
 - Tank LOS delay reduced from 2 seconds to 1.
 - Tank rage meter reduced from 20 seconds to 18.
+- Added Connect Announce (You can customize it by editing addons/sourcemod/data/cannounce_settings.txt)
+- Fixed Death Toll finale.
+Chrome / Silenced SMG always on the dock and 4 pills always on the fireplace in the picnic pavilion.
+- Fixed water slowdown not being applied in some cases.
+Tweaked value from 32.72% to 28%.

+Stripper Changes:
 - Modified or removed most or all of Promod 3.3.3's props.
 Props that hurt SI more than helped were tweaked or changed based on competitive feedback.
 Unnecessary/excessive props were removed.
 - Fixed or blocked several exploits, glitch spots, punch spots, and stuck spots
 - You no longer have to prespawn to get inside of the breakable walls near the Dark Carnival 2 event